opensearch-project/documentation-website/docs/opensearch/term.md

 OpenSearch supports two types of queries when you search for data: term-level queries and full-text queries.

-The following table shows the differences between them:
+The following table describes the differences between them:

 | | Term-level queries | Full-text queries
 :--- | :--- | :---